Afrah-saleh/My-Resume/README.md

 # My-Resume
-A small project using HTML
+A small project using HTML and css